 While performing in the Cape Town Cathedral Choir, he participated in numerous recordings for BBC Radio3 Evensongs, BBC TV4 broadcasts and SABC worldwide broadcasts in services attended by Queen Elizabeth II, and then President and Deputy Presidents, Nelson Mandela, Thabo Mbeki and F. W. de Klerk.

-Kraak was educated at St. Georges Grammar School and SACS.
+Kraak was educated at St. Georges Grammar School and SACSCOC.
 Kraak also studied organ under the tutelage of renowned organist and music professor Shirley Gie, at the South African College of Music at The University of Cape Town.

 Kraak currently plays for the Johannesburg Symphony, and is employed full-time at St. Columba Church (Johannesburg) as an organist and choral director.